 Drop unnecessary education requirements.
-Leaving off a ‘bachelor’s degree’ opens your ad to 6.4 million more jobseekers.
+Leaving off a ‘bachelor’s degree’ opens your ad to a few million more job seekers.

 Add a skills assessment.
 Recruiting candidates with transferable skills can help you hire faster and more efficiently.
-For example, LinkedIn identified that food service staff typically already had 70 percent of the skills needed for its customer service specialists.
+For example, IBM identified that skill assessments allowed more opportunities to find talent.

 Offer on-the-job training.
-For businesses to keep up with the rapid pace of changing technology, employers in industries such as hospitality with a high-demand for workers, need to look at hiring for potential and filling gaps with on-the-job training.
-As one hotelier put it, it will be necessary to equip new hires “with specific technical skills and business knowledge that can be best developed through hands-on work experience.”
+For businesses to keep up with the rapid pace of changing technology, employers in industries such as hospitality with a high demand for workers, need to look at hiring for potential and filling gaps with on-the-job training.

 Look at compensation.
 Job seekers first look at a position’s compensation when scanning a job ad.
 Remember, base salary is different from your total compensation package (which includes the total value of your benefits plus base salary).
 If you can’t be as competitive with compensation, consider a sign-on bonus or including other valuable assets you can offer like career growth opportunities or on-the-job training.